claudiamohh/claudiamohh.github.io/_posts/2022-08-30-Table-Extraction-using-TableNet-Model-with-Pytorch-Lightning.md

  ---
 ### Experimental Results and Discussion

  As the baseline model was not learning, I tried to fine-tune the model with different optimizers, types of backbone models and learning rate.
 The different optimizers used are: (1) Adam optimizer and (2) Stochastic Gradient Descent (SGD) optimizer.
-TableNet models trained with Adam opimizer had an instable training loss; spiking up and down while models trained with SGD optimizer were not learning (eg. highest validation loss when trained with SGD optimizer, refer to row-21).
+TableNet models trained with Adam opimizer had an instable training loss; spiking up and down while models trained with SGD optimizer were not learning (eg. highest validation loss when trained with SGD optimizer, refer to row-21 below).
 After training with different parameters, such as, low learning rates (i.e, 5e-3), using VGG-19 with batch normalisation, gradient clipping and weight decay, I found the model with gradient clipping to be the best.
 It was also able to stabilize the model training process.
 Below are the results of the models with different parameters, each trained for 3 times get the lowest validation loss.

 | Model | No. of epochs | Validation Loss | Binary mean IOU for table | Binary mean IOU for column |
 |-------|---------------|-----------------|---------------------------|----------------------------|